gravitational/teleport/docs/4.0/trustedclusters.md

 * Every user in Teleport Enterprise is assigned a role.
 * When creating a _trusted cluster_ resource, the administrator of "east" must define how roles from "main" map to roles on "east".
+* To update role map for an existing _trusted cluster_ delete and re-create the _trusted cluster_ with the updated role map

 ### Example